Matthewpco/Matthewpco/README.md

 <br>

 ## 📜 Education
-- Harvard CS50 Graduate
+- Computer Science and Web Development from Harvard
 - Certified Responsive Web Developer by FCC
-- Trained in International Law at UCLouvain
-- Compliance training from Wharton School of Business
+- Deisgn and Marketing from the University of Colorado Boulder
-- Certifications in IT Operations from: CompTIA, Google, IBM, and Amazon.

 <br>

 ## 🚀 Where I'm Going
-- Continuing education at Harvard earning Professional Web Dev Certification
-- Taking courswork on Data structures and Algorithms from UC San Diego
+- Learning new technologies and frameworks everyday as i design, develop, and manage Responsive Web Sites and Apps.

 <br>